Making Homes Safe for Seniors

 With an abundance of wet, slippery surfaces, bathrooms are a frequent problem area for aging residents.
 However, you can implement several low-cost safety tips including the use of textured, no-slip strips in the bathtub and/or shower, waterproof chairs or benches, grab bars, hand-held showerheads, and rubber-backed bath mats.
 If possible, consider replacing any frequently used toilets in the home with a specialized high profile toilet to further reduce the risk of a fall.

 We know that keeping loved ones safe is no easy feat.
 However, delegating these safety precautions amongst family members and close friends can make the process much easier.
-And, of course, remember that Coggin Security is here to help however we can.
+And, of course, remember that our experts at Coggin Security are here to help however we can.

 Coggin’s trusted security systems can be easily accessed on your mobile or tablet device with the Total Connect App so that you can keep an eye on your parents or grandparents even when you can’t be there.
-Give our Myrtle Beach security team a call today to learn more about our senior security solutions with a complimentary consultation.
+Give our Myrtle Beach security team a call today to learn more about residential security for seniors with a complimentary consultation.